urlordjames/pointysnake/README.md

 ![pointysnake logo](pointysnake.png)

 Pointysnake is an incomplete programming language built using C# (pointy) and Python (snake).
-The goal of pointysnake is to create a language with the speed and portability of mono executables but with the simplicity of Python.
+The goal of pointysnake is to create a language with the speed and portability of C# but with the simplicity of Python.

-# pointysnake is not ready for use in serious projects, please submit an issue if you encounter a bug

 # hello world example
 ```